-No visitor is given unrestricted access to the school; this includes parents.
+Please let a member of staff know if you see a visitor on their own with a red lanvard No visitor is given unrestricted access to the school; this includes parents.
 All children and colleagues are alert to unrecognised adults in school.
 Children should report unknown visitors to the nearest member of staff.
 If a stranger is noticed in school, staff should establish his or her identity and reason for the visit.

-If, at any time, an unsatisfactory

-reason is given, or proof of identity cannot be produced then the member of staff concerned should ask for assistance from the nearest colleague.
+If, at any time, an unsatisfactory hen the member of staff concerned should ask for assistance from the nearest colleague.